Scarborough North (provincial electoral district): Boundaries

+On August 14, 2018, the province redrew municipal boundaries via the Better Local Government Act, 2018, S.O.
+2018, c.
+11 - Bill 5.
+This means that the 25 Provincial districts and the 25 municipal wards in Toronto currently share the same geographic borders.

+Defined in legislation as: "Consisting of that part of the City of Toronto described as follows: commencing at the intersection of the northerly limit of said city with the Rouge River; thence generally southerly along said river to the electric power transmission line; thence westerly along said transmission line to Morningside Avenue; thence southerly along said avenue to Neilson Road; thence generally southerly along said road to Highway No. 401; thence westerly along said highway to Midland Avenue; thence northerly along said avenue to the northerly limit of said city; thence easterly along said limit to the point of commencement."

+History

 The riding was created in 1963 through an amendment to the Representation Act.
 It formed the northwest part of the former riding of York—Scarborough.
 The riding was bordered by Lawrence Avenue to the south, Victoria Park Avenue to the west, Steeles Avenue to the north and Markham Road to the east.

 In 1975, the boundary was significantly altered.
 The western boundary remained Victoria Park Avenue and the northern boundary of Steeles Avenue were retained.
 The eastern boundary was extended to the city limits at the edge of the Rouge River.
 The southern boundary was made as follows.
 Going east on Lawrence Avenue from Victoria Park Avenue it went to Birchmount Road.
 It headed north on Birchmount to Highway 401 and then continued east along the highway until it met the city limits.

 In 1987 the boundary was altered again.
 The eastern border was shifted east to the CNR right-of-way east of Kennedy Road.
 The southern border became Highway 401 from the railway to the city limits.
 The northern and eastern borders remained the same.